Semistable reduction of modular curves associated with maximal subgroups in prime level: Non-split Cartan structures

-if $p\equiv 1\mod 4$ (and is trivial if $p\equiv -1 \mod 4$). \end{coro}
+if $p\equiv 1\mod 4$, and is trivial if $p\equiv -1 \mod 4$. \end{coro}

-\begin{proof} This follows from Theorem~\ref{NS0+} together with classical results of Raynaud.
-(Notice that for $p\equiv 1 \mod 4$ our theorem shows that the metrized dual graph of $X_{\mathrm{ns}}^+ (p)$ above $p$ is exactly the same as that of $X_0 (p)$ at the special fiber of some totally ramified extension of $\Q_p$ with degree $8$; then one can use for instance~\cite{LF16}, Proposition~2.11.)
-Of course one could similarly write the component groups over any extension of ${\mathrm{Frac}} (W)$. $\Box$ \end{proof}
+\begin{proof} This follows from Theorem~\ref{NS0+} together with classical results of Raynaud (which describe the component group of the Jacobian in terms of the intersection matrix of the special fiber of the curve, see Theorem~9.6.1 of~\cite{BLR}).
+Notice that for $p\equiv 1 \mod 4$ our theorem shows that the metrized dual graph of $X_{\mathrm{ns}}^+ (p)$ above $p$ is exactly the same as that of $X_0 (p)$ at the special fiber of some totally ramified extension of $\Q_p$ with degree $4$; then one can use for instance~\cite{LF16}, Proposition~2.11.
+Of course one could similarly write the component group over any (ramified) extension of ${\mathrm{Frac}} (W)$.~$\Box$ \end{proof}

-\begin{rema} {\rm As a safety check one can compute that, assuming $p\equiv 5$ mod $12$ to fix ideas, the genus of the Igusa components $\overline{M} ({\mathrm{Ig}} (p)/C_4 )_{\overline{\F}_p}$ is $(p-5)(p-17)/96$, that of the $(p+7)/12$ Drinfeld components is $(p-5)/4$ for all but the $j=0$ one, for which it is $(p-5)/12$, and the toric rank is $(p-5)/12$ too.
+\begin{rema} {\rm As a safety check one can compute that, assuming $p\equiv 5$ {\rm mod} $12$ to fix ideas, the genus of the Igusa components $\overline{M} ({\mathrm{Ig}} (p)/C_4 )_{\overline{\F}_p}$ is $(p-5)(p-17)/96$, that of the $(p+7)/12$ Drinfeld components is $(p-1)/4$ for all but the $j=0$ one, for which it is $(p-5)/12$, and the toric rank is $(p-5)/12$ too.
 The total genus therefore sums up to

-which indeed is the genus of $X_{\mathrm{ns}}^+ (p)$ computed as a Riemann surface (check for instance~\cite{Ma77} p.~117).
+which indeed is the known genus of $X_{\mathrm{ns}}^+ (p)$ as a Riemann surface (check for instance~\cite{Ma77} p.~117).

 Over $\Z [1/p]$, a nice modular interpretation of $X_{\mathrm{ns}}^+ (p)$ has been given in~\cite{RW17}.
 It is however hard to see what survives of it here above $p$.